New questions over King's Lynn hospital's 'high potential' roof failure warning

 The document assessed the risk of such a failure as "catastrophic" and "likely", with a target to reduce those indicators to "major" and "rare" respectively.

-However, in a statement issued this afternoon, QEH chief operating officer Denise Smith sought to play down the concerns.
+However, in a statement, QEH chief operating officer Denise Smith sought to play down the concerns.

 She said: “We have a programme of planned maintenance to ensure the safety of our patients and staff and this programme has not identified any immediate causes of concern.